YangJAT/HCA/README.md

 ```
 ### Memory issues
 We recommend utilizing a high-memory server for optimal performance with this package.
 Running it on a personal computer is possible, though it may result in substantially slower processing speeds.

-## Introduction
-This tutorial demonstrates how to use R packages for single-cell RNA data analysis, including immune cell annotation, tumor cell annotation, and data integration.

  <br>